Aryankpoor/Vorizon---e-commerce-site/README.md

 > To contribute to the site , please read the code of conduct in instructions.md

 ## Before you start using the site,
-This site was only meant for development purposes, there is no real purchase of products, do not accidently give out your confidential details.
-They are very important.
+This site was only meant for development purposes, there is no real purchase of products

 <hr>

-This site home page has been made and while the product cards are still a work in progress, contribute and help others contribute, spread the word!
+This site home page has been made and so are the product cards.
+While the purchase page is still a work in progress, so spread the word.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)